 Fresh Ground Stories is an open-mic event for telling true, personal stories on stage at Roy Street Coffee & Tea.
 Each month we choose a different theme and the stories should in some way reflect the theme.

-Shows are scheduled once a month, hosted at Roy St Coffee and Tea on the 4th Thursday of the month at 7pm (exceptions – Nov and December – when we will go on 2nd Thursday to avoid Thanksgiving and Christmas).
+Shows are scheduled once a month, hosted at Roy St Coffee and Tea on the 4th Thursday of the month at 7pm (exceptions – Nov and December – when we will go on either the 2nd or 3rd Thursday to avoid the holidays).

-We hope you plan on bring a story – all potential storytellers will put their name in a hat and we draw names as we go.
+We hope you plan on bring a story – all potential storytellers will put their name in a Mr. Coffee carafe and I draw names as we go.

 The show is about 90 minutes so we can’t guarantee that everyone will get to share.
 But if you don’t get to tell your story for one theme you can probably rework it into another.
 Themes will be broad.